This is the story of flying with two toddlers on a plane, a free hotel stay, and why credit card rewards are a good thing.

 - If you’re not doing those two things–accruing points and redeeming points–a travel card might not make as much sense for you.

 The reason for these cautions is that most decent travel rewards cards charge an annual fee.
 For us, that fee has been worth it over the years because of all the points we’ve accrued and redeemed.
-If you’re interested in a travel rewards card, a lot of people love the Chase Sapphire Preferred as well as the Capital One Venture cards.
+If you’re interested in a travel rewards card, a lot of people love the Chase Sapphire Preferred as well as the Capital One Venture Rewards Credit Card.

 Since our travel has dwindled in recent years, we no longer use our travel rewards card as our primary credit card.
 A cash-back card is now our main credit card because it’s so easy to earn and redeem the points because… the points are cash!

 Cash-back cards give you money back on every dollar you spend.
 I especially like (and recommend) category-free, no annual fee cash-back cards because they give you cash back with no restrictions or downsides.
-More here: The Frugalwoods Guide to a Simple, Yet Rewarding, Credit Card Experience .
+More here: The Frugalwoods Guide to a Simple, Yet Rewarding, Credit Card Experience.
+I also wrote this guide on how to find the best credit card for you.

 (note: the credit card links are affiliate links)